sk7-dotcom/Data_Integration_Exercise/Slides and Workshop/RNA_Seq_Workflow.md

 ### (2) Use DESeq2 to perform differential gene expression analysis

-Please see here for the complete documentation for the [DESeq2](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf).
+Please see here for the [DESeq2](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf) documentation and follow installation instructions if not already installed.

 #### A. Count Matrix Input